pingidentity/pingidentity-devops-getting-started/docs/deployCompose.md

   * You've already been through [Get started](evaluate.md) to set up your DevOps environment and run a test deployment of the products.

-## To deploy a PingFederate and PingDirectory stack using Docker Compose:
+## Deploy the PingFederate and PingDirectory stack

-1. In the [Docker Compose](../11-docker-compose/01-simple-stack) directory, enter:
+1. Go to your local `devops/pingidentity-devops-getting-started/11-docker-compose/01-simple-stack` directory.
+Enter:

   `docker-compose up -d`